Don DeLillo, Underworld (B+)

 1. They really deserve a homeland.
 Then again, who doesn't?

 6. Lebanon is a cosmopolitan place, and has been, really, since the times of the Phoenicians.
 That diversity has resulted in political ups and downs, as different ethnicities have obviously not always been comfortable with one another, and at the end of the day, centering your government around these religious differences is just plain nuts.* Israel has problems with its Palestinian minority as well, relegating them to second-class citizens, but still they have to all work at the factory together.
 Don't see much of anyone but Palestinians in those areas Palestine manages to control.
-I don't apply 'genocide' to what happens across the border or fence, by the way.

 8. Hizbolla operates freely in Lebanon, beneath the government's eye or maybe with a nod and a wink.
 The Palestinian authority has armed militias over which it evidently has no control whatsoever.
 Israel guides it's questionable international relations under official state policy.* I'm not inclined to say that this excuses very much, but at least its military actions are technically accountable to/by its citizenry.
 Again, the effectiveness of government thing.